 TDF's Para-Equestrian Dressage Fund

-The amount of the grants can vary depending on the need and request of the applicants but will typically range from $500 - $1,000.
+The amount of the grants can vary depending on the need and request of the applicants, but are typically $1,000 each.
 One or more grants will be available each year to qualified applicants, chosen by an independent selection committee.

 The selection committee will take into consideration that the applicant: